 Devising theatre is perhaps one of the trickiest skills for a drama student to master – but also one of the most fun.
 It requires playfulness, a sense of adventure, intense collaboration, and a willingness to try, fail, and try again.
 It's also an incredibly important skill, as the majority of curriculums require students to create devised work as part of their qualification.

-Getting students started with devising can be particularly tricky, especially if it's a way of working they've never encountered before.
-Here are five great activities and exercises to spark creativity and imagination in your drama classroom, and get your students inspired and motivated to start creating their own work from scratch.
+Here are five great devising ideas and exercises to spark creativity and imagination in your drama classroom, and get your students inspired and motivated to start creating their own work from scratch.

 Extracted from Discover, Explore, Assess Packs: Teacher Notes

 When working on a particular text, assign characters to students and ask them to create tableaux showing the relationships between given characters.
 Encourage students to use their characterisation skills, including body language and gestures, as well as consider their use of levels and proxemics.
 This will allow students to visualise the relationships between the different characters.

 You can give students different scenarios to base their tableaux on, and question students on their positions in relation to each other.
 Students should be encouraged to use the character information when making decisions about their tableaux.